jandom/jandom/_posts/2025/2025-10-30-state-of-cofolding/post.md

 **What could work**
 - Synthetic data generation, with careful curation
-    - Molecular dynamics (Genesis, Boltz-2)
+    - Molecular dynamics (Boltz-2)
-    - From affinity datasets with closely-linked structural data
+    - From affinity datasets with closely-linked structural data (Genesis?)
 - Experimental data generation for structure and affinity (OpenBind consortium)
 - Fine-tuning on proprietary data (works better than RAG for these models)